-204 Quantitative Analysis 3 Units UC
+204 Quantitative Analysis

-Prerequisite; 2 years of high school algebra.
-Lecture: 3 hours per week
+Prerequisite: 2 years of high school algebra.

 Study of contemporary quantitative methods for students in economics and business, emphasizing the application of these tools to the problems of economic theory and modern business.
-Includes fundamentals of algebra, matrix algebra, linear programming, functions, differential and integral calculus fundamentals
+Includes fundamentals of algebra, matrix algebra, linear programming, functions, differential and integral calculus fundamentals.